How To Flip A House: A Complete Guide For Beginners

 1. Research The Market

 The first step toward serious house flipping is knowing the market.
-You aren’t going to know a good deal in an up-and-coming neighborhood without knowing the area first.
+You aren’t going to know a good deal in an up-and-coming neighborhood without having a thorough understanding of the area first.

-Research the real estate market.
-Learn where people want to live and research popular housing trends.
-Partner up with a real estate agent or REALTOR® to learn the market and find a house to flip.
-They’ll help you understand market conditions, determine necessary repairs and help time the sale.
+Begin by researching the real estate market.
+Learn where people want to live, and determine any popular housing trends.
+You should partner up with a real estate agent or REALTOR® to do this – they’ll help you understand market conditions, determine all necessary repairs and help time the sale.

 In fact, many professional house flippers are licensed real estate agents.
-If you’re interested in house flipping full-time, you need to know real estate.
+This shouldn’t come as a surprise – if you’re interested in house flipping full-time, you need to know the ins and outs of real estate.
 You should be comfortable with the process of buying and selling a home, and the juggling it requires.

 For your first flip, choose Class B and Class C neighborhoods.
 They’re more affordable and move faster than the high-end homes in Class A, and they don’t come with the potential problems of homes in Class D.